Smithfield West: History

+The Smithfield West area was originally inhabited by the Cabrogal people for more than 30,000 years.
+European settlement began in the early 19th century, with the area being subdivided during the 1830s.
 In 1867, Smithfield was a semi-rural settlement populated by vine growers, gardeners, wood timber cutters, orchards and tanneries.
 Some of the best farming land at that time was in the district to the west and southwest of the Smithfield area, which includes the locality of Smithfield West.
+Now a heritage item, the Coleman Home was built in 1880 on the corner of Chifley and Shamrock streets and is the oldest surviving slab hut in the City of Fairfield.